the Earth Guardian Board of Directors

 Ellie Griffin, Board Member

 My name is Ellie Griffin, and I am a junior in high school.
-The environment and issues revolving around climate change have long been exceptionally important to me.
-When I was only seven I often vocalized concerns about concepts such as littering.
-As a youth, it can be challenging to make a difference, but I feel that we have the ability and responsibility to change the world.
+The environment and issues revolving around climate change have long been exceptionally important to me; when I was only seven I often vocalized concerns about concepts such as littering.
+As a youth, it can be challenging to make a difference, but I feel that we have both the ability and responsibility to change the world.
 The youngest generation is being handed a world with problems that we simply cannot wait to do something about.
 I’ve been lucky to have leadership opportunities through my school, doing service work in foreign countries and working to understand important current issues.
 I have also made a promotional video for the local homeless shelter because of my desire to combine filmmaking, one of my passions, with activism of sorts.
 Recently I led a walkout at my school to ask for the defunding of fossil fuels.
-CU students led an action surrounding the ever growing issue ofthe non sustainable fossil fuel industry, so a group of students, some people involved in Earth Guardians, and myself, walked on campus to join them and support their cause.
+CU students led an action surrounding the ever growing issue of the unsustainable fossil fuel industry, so a group of students, some people involved in Earth Guardians, and myself, walked on campus to join them and support their cause.
 I know that it’s actions like these that can help make this planet a better and more sustainable community.
-Ihave long enjoyed taking on leadership positions, bringing people together around ashared cause or belief.
+I have long enjoyed bringing my peers around shared causes and beliefs.
 Short filmmaking is one area of my life in which leadership is imperative in the directing and overseeing of projects.
 Arts have always been a big part of my life, and I hope to use them as a tool for good someday.
 I’m ecstatic to have the opportunity to better develop leadership skills and be a part of something with people who value the Earth and taking care of it as much as I do.
 By coming together and educating ourselves and each other, I believe that we can accomplish anything.